xp44mm/Notebook/F#/Combining Functional and Imperative Efficient Precomputation and Caching.md

 ##### Note

 memoization relies on the memoized function being stable and idempotent.
 In other words, it always returns the same results, and no additional interesting side effects are caused by further invocations of the function.
-In addition, memoization strategies rely on mutable internal tables. the implementation of memoize shown in this chapter isn't thread safe, because it doesn't lock this table during reading or writing. this is fine if the computed function is used only from at most one thread at a time, but in a multithreaded application, use memoization strategies that utilize internal tables protected by locks, such as a .net ReaderWriterLock.
+In addition, memoization strategies rely on mutable internal tables. the implementation of memoize shown in this chapter isn't thread safe, because it doesn't lock this table during reading or writing. this is fine if the computed function is used only from at most one thread at a time, but in a multithreaded application, use memoization strategies that utilize internal tables protected by locks, such as a .net `ReaderWriterLock`.
 Chapter 11 will further discuss thread synchronization and mutable state.

 ---